hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 -> More information about RDS Serverless v2 Clusters can be found in the [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html).

 To create a Serverless v2 RDS cluster, you must additionally specify the `engine_mode` and `serverlessv2_scaling_configuration` attributes.
-An `aws_rds_cluster_instance` must also be added to the cluster with the `instance_class` attribute specified.
+An `aws_rds_cluster_instance` resource must also be added to the cluster with the `instance_class` attribute specified.

 ```terraform
 resource "aws_rds_cluster" "example" {